dotzenith/dotconfig/README.md

    If you have a QMK/VIA compatible keyboard binding a key to `ANY` with `MT(MOD_HYPR, KC_ESC)` as the field should do the job.

+   If not, using karabiner for MacOS, or kmonad for other platforms should work as well.

    </details>

    <details>